travelingpiano/SoftwareSetup/git_workflow.md

 ### Merge changes in master to feature branch
 - do `git merge`
 - in the subsequent (kind of disgusting) screen, calmly type `:quit`.
 Merge will be smoothly made if no conflicts

+### Adding changes
+- there's always the short and simple `git add -A` to add all your changes
+- but there's also `git add -p` that allows you to view the changes one-by-one in terminal, and giving you the option to accept or decline the change. can prevent too many trivial commits to fix earlier over-adding issues